CodeBiting/codebiting.github.io/docs/_posts/2023-08-05-deploy-a-service-in-cloud-run-with-api-key.markdown

 4. Set the region
 5. Select the CPU allocation and pricing, in our case "CPU is only allocated during request processing"
 6. Set the auto-scaling
-7. Set the ingress control, in aur case "All"
+7. Set the ingress control, in our case "All"
 8. Set the authentication, in our case "Require authentication"
 9. Create